5 Wonder Health Benefits of Eating Pearl Millets for Weight Loss

 • Naked grains: These millet grains are devoid of indigestible husk.
 These Millets don’t require processing after harvesting.
 As they don’t have tough husk, they can be consumed after clear ning followed by drying on sunlight.
 This group includes Ragi, Jowar, and Bajra.

-• Husked grains: This group includes Foxtail millets, Little millets, and Kodo millets.
-These millets have indigestible and rough seed coats that need to be removed before consumption as they are not fit to eat.
+• Husked grains: This group includes Foxtail, Little, and Kodo millets.
+These millets have indigestible and rough seed coats that must be removed before consumption as they are unfit to eat.

 Types of millets